Aguni, Okinawa: Government

+The current mayor is Kazuhiro Uehara (上原 一宏) (elected July 2024), the current vice-mayor is Yoshiyuki Yamashiro (山城 義之) (designated September 2024).

-The Uruma City Council consists of 7 members who serve a four-year term, and are led by a chairperson (Fumio Tamayose) and vice-chairperson (Masanori Miyasato) of the council.
+The Aguni Village Council consists of seven members elected for four years in 2022.
+They are currently led by chairperson Yoshiyuki Yonashiro (与那城 義幸) and vice-chairperson Satoshi Kohashigawa (小橋川 聡).

 Transportation

 Air

 Aguni is connected to Okinawa Island via Aguni Airport.
 The airport was constructed in 1978 after the reversion of Okinawa Prefecture to Japan.
 Aguni can be reached from Naha in only 20 minutes.

 Ferry

 Aguni is connected to the main island of Okinawa by ferry between the Port of Aguni and the Port of Tomari in Naha.
 The Port of Aguni came under the administration of Okinawa Prefecture in 1972 after the reversion of the prefecture to Japan.
 Ferry service between Aguni and Naha takes approximately two hours.

 Education

+Cultural and natural assets

+Aguni Village hosts five designated or registered tangible cultural properties and monuments, at the prefectural or municipal level.